TheRealGtx/Tenth-grade-IT-projects/README.md

+# Tenth-grade-IT-projects
-# A collection of programs made in tenth grade using Kotlin
+A collection of programs made in tenth grade using Kotlin